ankitsharmagit/automating-test-case-generation-with-ai-h2s-hackathon/.ipynb_checkpoints/README-checkpoint.md

 - Requirement-to-test traceability for audits.
 - Semantic validation ensures test cases match requirement intent.
 - Integration with enterprise toolchains to support real-world workflows.

+“Our system doesn’t replace auditors.
+It accelerates them: it automatically builds a compliance traceability matrix, flags likely gaps using both rules + AI reasoning, and provides confidence scores so compliance officers can focus where risk is highest.”